 Injury to the penis

-Although it’s not clear how many men have penile numbness due to disease or low testosterone, people have researched this phenomenon among cyclists.
-One study from 2001 found that 61 percent of male cyclists experienced numbness in the genital area.
+Although it’s not clear how many men have penile numbness due to disease or low testosterone, people have researched this phenomenon among cyclists. found that 61 percent of male cyclists experienced numbness in the genital area.

 Penile numbness is common in men who cycle, especially those who ride long distances.
 It happens when the bicycle seat puts pressure on the perineum.
 The perineum in men is the area between the man’s scrotum and anus.
 The seat can press down on blood vessels, as well as nerves that run through the perineum and provide feeling to the penis.
 This repeated pressure can eventually lead to difficulty getting an erection, which is called erectile dysfunction (ED).
 If you do cycle and experience ED, there are several things you can do to reduce your risk.